Panchofdez/ask-fyeo-chatbot/README.md

 (DEPRECATED) The chatbot is created with a pytorch deep neural network and it is accessed via this API.
 The chatbot trains on the FAQ information stored in the database.

-There are two types of chatbot supported with this app each using different techniques:
+There are multiple types of chatbot supported with this app each using different techniques:
-- Bag of words model
+- Bag Of Words (BOW) model
-- Bert/transformer based model
+- BERT transformer based model
+- Sentence-Transformer (SBERT) model (no neural network)

 (UPDATED) The updated chatbot used in production has been decoupled from this API and is now available as a Streamlit app.
 You can find the repository [here](https://github.com/Panchofdez/ask-fyeo-chatbot-streamlit) and access the app [here](https://ask-fyeo.streamlit.app/).